Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Favored Recovery (Chi) {#birth-favored-recovery-chi}
-The character’s internal energy flows more harmoniously, allowing accelerated recovery with less physical or spiritual strain.
+The character's internal energy flows more harmoniously, allowing accelerated recovery with less physical or spiritual strain.
 **Effect:** Chi (PC) recovery is increased by **+2**.
 When the character receives healing to Chi that generates Fatigue, the Fatigue threshold is increased by **+1**.

 ---